firozanawar/android-interview-questions-by-firoz/README.md

 ### Q: Payment sdk ?
 ### Q: How will you display 5 coordinates on map ?
 What do you mean GeoFencing ?
 ### Q: Difference between add() and replace() in fragment ? can i directly use replace in case no fragment added previously ?
-### Q: What do you mean by abstraction and interface ?
-### Q: What is exception handling ?
 ### Q: Difference between Handler and Thread ?
 ### Q: How to achieve parallel request in android ?
-### Q: What is difference between Serializable & Parcelable ?
-How parcelable is more faster than serializable ?
 ### Q: How to pass an entity object from one activity to another ?
 ### Q: What is onActivityCreated() in fragment life cycle ?
 Explain its use ?
-### Q: What is Set ?
-LinkedHashSet ?
-TreeSet ?
-### Q: difference b/w Array and ArrayList ?
 ### Q: facebook, twitter, linkedin, instagram integration ?
 ### Q: Admob integration ?
 Sometime it doesn't work in starting ?
 Why ?
 ### Q: How will you find height of an object using Sensore or Cameras ?
 ### Q: What do you abour Image Processing in android ?
-### Q: Explain encapsulation and abstraction using real time example ?
-### Q: Problem of find time using sand.
-Take 2 bottle and find 10 minutes, 12 minutes, and 9 minutes ?
 ### Q: What is AsyncTask ?
 Methods ? cancellable() ?
 DisAdvantages of AsyncTask ?
 ### Q: What do you mean by SYNC ?
 How android take care of syncing ?
 ### Q: Intent types ?